fiskl-accounting/help-docs/docs/Tutorials/Accounting/record-an-expense.md

 ---
-title: How to record expenses
+title: How to Record Expenses
 sidebar_position: 1
-description: Learn how to record expenses in Fiskl using accounting or expenses and reconciling.
+description: Learn how to record and reconcile expenses in Fiskl for accurate accounting.
 keywords: ["Record Expenses in Fiskl", "expense management in Fiskl", "reconciling expenses in Fiskl"]
 toc_min_heading_level: 2
 toc_max_heading_level: 4